 The sudo command allows you to run programs as another user, by default the root user.
 If you spend a lot of time on the command line, sudo is one of the commands that you will use quite frequently.

 Using sudo instead of login in as root is more secure because you can grant limited administrative privileges to individual users without them knowing the root password.

-In this tutorial, we will explain how to use the sudo command.
+In this tutorial, we will explain how to use the

 Installing Sudo (sudo command not found)

 The sudo package is pre-installed on most Linux distributions.

 To check whether the sudo package is installed on your system, open up your console, type

 Enter.
 If you have sudo installed the system will display a short help message, otherwise you will see something like